PanagiotisFytas/installation_guide/README.md

 This guide will help you install Speedy QC on your system.

-## Prerequisites

-Before you begin, ensure you have the following:

-- A Mac computer running macOS.
-- An internet connection.
-- Basic knowledge of using the Terminal.

 ## Steps to Install Speedy QC

 ### 1. Open Terminal